Opendigitalradio/ODR-DabMux/README.md

 - timestamping support required for SFN
 - a ZeroMQ ETI output that can be used with ODR-DabMod
-- a ZeroMQ dabplus input that can be used with fdk-aac-dabplus and toolame-dab, and support ZMQ-CURVE authentication
+- a ZeroMQ dabplus input that can be used with fdk-aac-dabplus and toolame-dab, and supports CURVE authentication
 - supports logging to syslog
 - supports ZMQ input monitoring with munin tool
 - includes a Telnet Remote Control for setting/getting parameters